JimmyZJX/TypingFormalization/response.md

 Review B
 ------

-> General hints/guidlines about the formalization of the properties of
+> General hints/guidelines about the formalization of the properties of
-> an inference algorithm for a complex typing descipline.
+> an inference algorithm for a complex typing discipline.

 That is a good point.
 We believe that our approach can indeed be adapted to other bidirectional type systems, and we will extend the